 At night we stay at private camps in pristine and remote wilderness areas, far from the clamber of human development.
 The support vehicle travels ahead so that the crew can set up camp for us.
 Get back to nature while camping in the untamed bush where we leave the camps as we found them - leaving nothing but footprints.

-In the morning there is time for a swim and brunch, before we journey east to the mysterious Makgadikgadi Salt Pans.
+This morning we relax at the lodge, enjoying the natural setting and swimming in the pool.
+After an early lunch we journey east to the mysterious Makgadikgadi Salt Pans.
 One of the largest saltpan complexes in the world, Makgadikgadi Salt Pans is a solitary and quiet place of stark scenery and open space.
-Besides the desolate scenery, the pans are known for their prolific birdlife and the other desert adapted animals.
-In the 19th century Dr David Livingstone traversed the pans, using a massive baobab tree - the only landmark around for hundreds of miles - as his guide.
+Besides the desolate scenery, the pans are known for their prolific birdlife and the other desert-adapted animals.
+In the 19th century, Dr David Livingstone traversed the pans, using a massive baobab tree - the only landmark around for hundreds of miles - as his guide.

 Today we leave the vast and barren Makgadikgadi Pans, travelling north to Chobe River.

 The Chobe River is the main source of water in Chobe National Park, famous for its huge herds of elephants.
 The scenic park is also home to hippo, crocodile, lion, antelopes and extraordinary bird life.
-In the afternoon we embark on a relaxing boat cruise on Chobe River, gliding close to the river bank in the hopes of encountering reptiles, mammals and birds up close.
+In the afternoon we embark on a relaxing boat cruise on Chobe River inside the national park and along the Namibian banks of the Chobe River front.
+Gliding close to the river banks offers excellent chances of encountering reptiles, mammals and birds up close.

 Then we cross into Zimbabwe and drive to our lodge in Victoria Falls town, where we spend two nights.
 Our lodge is conveniently located within walking distance of booking agents, local attractions and the Vic Falls waterfall.